 Co-ops are very well-maintained.
 As the building’s owners are its tenants, there is a strong incentive to keep all apartments in good condition to increase the value of all of the building’s shares.
 It is still important to visit a cooperative in person with an experienced agent before purchasing to choose a high-quality apartment.

 About 80 percent of the apartments available in New York are cooperatives, so buyers who consider cooperatives along with condominiums will have a wider array of choices when working with a qualified buyer’s agent.

 There is no Board of Directors with a condominium, so the purchasing process is much simpler and quicker.
 Building rules are often much more relaxed, especially when it comes to residency.
 For instance, some buyers who are moving to the United States may have money in foreign accounts, and these buyers have an easier time purchasing condominiums than co-operatives.

-Condominiums require less money down.
+Condos require less of a down payment usually 10%.
 Mortgage lenders are willing to loan money with a smaller down payment for buyers due to the high demand for condos.
 In New York City, buyers can often finance condominiums with a down payment of only 20 percent.
 However, mortgage rates are sometimes higher when a down payment is relatively low.

 Condos are also easier to sublet, as renters do not need to be approved by a Board of Directors.
 This makes condominiums a much better choice for buyers who are looking for investment properties.